Year 6 – Year 7 Transition

 The Year 6 teachers liaise closely with all the schools that our children will be attending to create a profile of assessment data and transition needs for each child.
 All secondary schools send a representative member of staff to meet the children and discuss with them what their new school will be like.

 During the summer term all Year 6 children attend their prospective secondary schools for a Transition Day where they meet their form tutors and take part in lessons.
-The Felpham & Bognor group of schools work together closely and all Year 6 children produce a project that can be passed up to their new school for display.
+The Felpham & Bognor group of schools work together closely and all Year 6 children produce a project that can be passed up to their new school.

 How do I apply?

-When your child begins Year 6, you will automatically be sent the application forms for secondary school, which normally need to be returned by the autumn half term break.
+When your child begins Year 6, you will automatically be sent the details of how to access your application forms online, which normally need to be submitted by the autumn half term break.
 Listed on the form will be the secondary school that your child will automatically have a place allocated for.
 If you would prefer to try for another school then you will need to put that on the form, but it would be advisable to check out the school’s admission’s criteria.

 Secondary Schools normally hold official Open Days/Evenings either in the summer or autumn term.
 It can be difficult deciding which school to go to but our best advice would be to go to their Open Days or book an appointment with the Headteacher to visit the school during the day.
 Take your child with you – you’ll be surprised how much you’ll learn about each school by going to visit.